Walt Disney Animation Studios

 © 2023 Blaze Media LLC.
 All rights reserved.

-Variety described a scene from the Disney movie, "Walt Disney screened three sequences from 'Strange World.'
+Variety details a scene from the upcoming Disney movie, "Walt Disney screened three sequences from 'Strange World.'
 In the first, Ethan flirts with heartthrob Diazo while friends from school look on, teasing in a friendly and warm-hearted way.
 Much to Ethan’s chagrin, his dad Searcher soon joins in, embarrassing his son with an overeager show of acceptance."

 Want to leave a tip?

 We answer to you.
 Help keep our content free of advertisers and big tech censorship by leaving a tip today.